Home » Cryptocurrency Trading Guide

 What is known today as Bitcoin was created in 2008 by an individual or group of individuals known by the pseudonym “Satoshi Nakamoto.”
 However, the currency came into use in 2009 when its implementation was released as open-source software.
 Since then, Bitcoins are created through a process known as mining.

-There is about 18.8 million Bitcoins circulating the market with a market capitalization of approximately $1.088 trillion as of October 14, 2021; however, this figure changes frequently according to market conditions.
+There are about 18.8 million Bitcoins circulating the market with a market capitalization of approximately $1.2 trillion as of August 20, 2024.
+However, it should be noted that this figure changes frequently as it is dependent on various market conditions.
 There are only about 21 million Bitcoins in existence, so there’s a limit to how much Bitcoin can be mined.
-This prevents manipulation.
+The cap on Bitcoin provision is one of the reasons why the cryptocurrency is considered extremely secure as the limited supply prevents manipulation.

 Bitcoin is just one of the numerous cryptocurrencies in the world, but it is, by far, the leading one.
-After the launch of Bitcoin in 2009, other coins came to be such as Litecoin, Cardano, EOS, IOTX, DENT, Ethereum.
-All these other coins are known as Altcoin.
-The total value of all coins was estimated to be over $1.8 trillion in Aug.
-2021 with Bitcoin dominating the market at approximately 46.5%.
+After the launch of Bitcoin in 2009, coins like Litecoin, Cardano, EOS, IOTX, DENT, Ethereum, and many more came to be.
+The collective name for the virtual coins that came into existence after Bitcoin is “altcoins”.
+The total value of all virtual coins was estimated to be over $2.24 trillion in Aug.
+2024 with Bitcoin dominating the market at approximately 56.03%.

 Bitcoin is the first cryptocurrency created by an individual or group of individuals hiding under the pseudonym “Satoshi Nakamoto.”
 Any coin that is not Bitcoin is regarded as “Altcoin” which means Alternative Coin.